The Texas Resiliency Hub - Info Here

 Essential functions Reasonable accommodations may be made to enable individuals with disabilities to perform these essential functions.

 The professional in the Business Development & Marketing role will be responsible for managing, conducting, and coordinating programs and projects within a specific area of responsibility to achieve goals as outlined in the Strategic Plan and annual Program of Work. • Develop, coordinate, and implement business retention and expansion program activities and events • Develop and maintain close relationships with high impact and key primary employers • Along with Executive Director, implement a business visitation program, maintain data, and present findings with staff and partners to address issues and concerns • Manage quarterly meetings with existing primary employer CEOs and HR Directors • Manage industry and workforce appreciation events and activities • Providing aid to companies with navigating state and regional job training and incentive program opportunities available to existing local firms • Compliance determination for performance agreements and tax abatements • Research for proposals and existing industry requests • Compile and prepare data for mid-year and annual analysis reports • Execute tasks related to a marketing program for Kilgore EDC, including a.
 Manage and promote website b.
 Plan and prepare communications such as news releases and newsletters c.
 Manage collateral materials such as videos, marketing profiles and promotional items d.
-Manage all digital marketing initiatives • Continue professional education to further organizational and professional knowledge in economic development • Interact with team members to meet organizational goals • Prepare and present status reports on an as-needed basis
+Manage all digital marketing initiatives • Continue professional education to further organizational and professional knowledge in economic development • Interact with team members to meet organizational goals • Prepare and present status reports on an as-needed basis • Ability to sit and/or stand for periods in various work environments, as well as work at a computer for extended periods of time • Regular attendance required

 Job Requirements